bmds-researchsoftware/isidro/README.md

        ALTER USER playdbuser with encrypted password 'xyzzy123';
 ```
-* In the file, postgresql.conf uncomment the line:
+* In the file postgresql.conf, uncomment the line:
 ```
 #!conf